 Each CxD project involves a sequence of three phases, each having its own driving question to help guide students towards solving the larger challenge.
-The the listed tasks can be applied generally across different problem domains or technologies, but the techniques and deliverables will be tailored for the particular problem, context, and technology.
-Each phase culminates in a presentation of each team's results for that phase.
+The the listed tasks can be applied generally across different problem domains or technologies, but each will be tailored for the particular problem context.
+Each phase culminates in a presentation of a team's results for that phase.

 Driving Question: Which problem will you solve and what improvement do you propose?